sharriet/impars/docs/case_study_questions.md

 Questions you are likely to be asked include the following:

 + What do you think were the success criteria for the project?
-+ How was the project funded and are you able to say roughly how much was allocated and over what time scale? (ranges is fine)
-	+ e.g. £1-2 million over 5 years, from UKRI council
 + Outline the roles and responsibilities of those involved in the project.
 + Could you depict their involvement on a timeline?
 + Who were the other stakeholders involved in the project? (e.g. research council, HoD, the public etc.)